rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-1-numbers-and-comparisons.md

 updatedDate: 2024-09-06
 ---

 In this mini-series I'll introduce you to some advanced Scala techniques for type-level programming.
-In other words, you'll learn to use the power of the Scala compiler to solve problems for you and to validate properties of <em>types</em>.
+In other words, you'll learn to use the power of the Scala compiler to solve problems for you and to validate properties of _types_.

 This article (and its subsequent parts) require an advanced Scala programmer, so you'll need to be comfortable with quite a few of the harder topics in Scala: